 Join an Odyssey of the Mind Team

-This year, we’re coordinating (recruiting coaches and encouraging kids to form teams) at Glebe Elementary School and Swanson Middle School.
+This year, we’re coordinating (recruiting coaches and encouraging kids to form teams) at Glebe Elementary School.

 Odyssey of the Mind is a program that offers students the opportunity to improve their creativity, problem-solving, and teamwork skills.
 Here’s a quick video that you and your student can watch to orient you to what Odyssey of the Mind is.

-At Glebe Elementary School and Swanson Middle School this fall, we are now in the process of creating our Odyssey teams.
-Students will spend from October to February 2021 solving a creative problem, then present their solutions at a regional competition.
+At Glebe Elementary School this fall, we are now in the process of creating our Odyssey teams.
+Students will spend from October to February 2023 solving a creative problem, then present their solutions at a regional competition.
 The teams do ALL the work and come up with ALL the ideas, encouraged by parent coaches.
 The hallmark of an Odyssey solution is that it is student-driven.

-Please contact Glebe and Swanson’s Odyssey of the Mind coordinator, Christina Headrick (email), if you are interested or have questions.
+Please contact Glebe’s Odyssey of the Mind coordinator, Christina Headrick (email), if you are interested or have questions.
 We must recruit more parent coaches and judges this year to keep our program going!

 Who should participate?

 Coaches are giving generously of their time, and we want to identify kids who really want to be there, so that teams will function smoothly.

 Skills can be learned, but enthusiasm is priceless.
 Odyssey is a good fit for:

 - Students who like to make things from odds and ends lying around – or students who would like to start making things.

 - Students who like to write plays – or students who would like to try their hand at writing plays.